|Profession:||Learning and Development Consultant, but now semi-retired, hooray!|

-No, I'm not the speedway rider.
+No, I'm not the speedway rider and Top Gear presenter.
 I've never been a Texas State Senator.
 The guy with the domain name is a Canadian wildlife photographer.
 Furthermore, I would like to state for the record that I have never, at any time, had anything to do with Chris Moyles.
-And of course there's a New Zealand cricketer who isn't me either.
-And I wasn't Bristol's famous pantomime dame.
+I have never been a professional wrestler.
+Nor am I a New Zealand cricketer.
+And I wasn't Bristol's famous pantomime dame, either.

-Chances are, if you're still here and you're looking for a Chris Harris who likes skiing, draws cartoons, and is a bit of a film and music nut, you've come to the right place.
+Chances are, if you're still here and you're looking for a Chris Harris who is a musician, likes skiing, draws cartoons, and is a total film and music obsessive, you've come to the right place.

 During childhood my family moved about a lot.
-If you were at school in the 1970s and you went to Burton Manor County Primary school or King Edward VI Grammar school in Stafford, or John Newnham High School in Croydon, you can find me on the Friends Reunited site.
-I'm also on Facebook, Last FM, Livejournal, MySpace & MSN Spaces.
+In the 1970s I went to Burton Manor County Primary school and King Edward VI Grammar school in Stafford, but finished my "A" levels at John Newnham High School in Croydon.

 I moved to Milton Keynes in 1986, working in BT's training department.
 For a while I was based at Bletchley Park, famous for its role during the war in breaking German military codes.
 I really enjoyed my time there.
 I met some great people while I worked at BT, and ended up marrying one of them.
 Sadly, life in the 90's wasn't as good and we split up a few years later.

 I moved down here to Gloucestershire in 1995, and apart from a brief stint in Florida (it's a hard life) I've been here ever since.
 I live in a small village on the edge of the Cotswolds, a little bit north of Bristol.
 The Cotswolds are a range of hills which run across southern England from the Severn Estuary to just west of Oxford.
 That's how I explain it, anyway - everyone has their own ideas where the Cotswolds start and end.
 What everyone does agree on is that they contain some of the most beautiful countryside in Britain.
 The local stone is a warm, honey colour, and many of the local buildings are built from it.
 It has a warm, luminous feel to it, quite unlike anywhere else I've lived.
-I wish I'd moved here years ago.
-If you click here you can see the sort of view I've got within a few minutes bike ride from the house.
+I should have moved here years ago.

-If I was to try and sum myself up in a single word, I like to think it would be "creative."
+If I was to try and sum myself up in a single word, I'd like to think that the word would be "creative."

-I used to draw quite a lot—cartoons, portraits and a little graphic design.
+I used to draw a lot—cartoons, portraits and a little graphic design.
 I really enjoyed it; I even did some work for a few bands, including the heavy metal group Motorhead.
 For some reason people don't believe this, muttering things like "and he looks so normal..." but it's all true!

 Photography is a big part of my life these days.
 You'll find lots of stuff about that elsewhere.

+There's also my obsession with cinema.
 Some friends of mine once suggested that I'd had the Internet Movie Database surgically implanted.
-I've loved films since I was little, but these days that love has become a bit of an obsession.
+I've loved films since I was little, but these days that love has become an all-consuming passion.
+Even before the pandemic struck, I preferred watching movies from the comfort of my sofa and my home setup has been expanded and upgraded over the years to become a personal big-screen experience.
 You can find out more —so much more—on my films page.

 Finally, as if you hadn't already realised, I spend more time than is good for me in front of my computer.
-The blog has been a part of my monthly routine since 2003 and it's proved a useful sink for the piles of trivia and other rubbish I come across on the Internet every day and the results are archived for you to browse through, should you wish to do so.
-The discipline of coming up with something every month for more than eight years also led me to discover that I really enjoy writing as a pastime in its own right.
-As a result I've written a few novels (as part of November's National Novel Writing Month event, commonly referred to as Nanowrimo) and I permanently have a bunch of short stories in various stages of development.
+I first put together this website back in 1996 and maintaining the blog here has been a part of my routine since 2003.
+It's proved a useful repository for the piles of trivia and other Internet rubbish I accumulate every day.
+The results are archived for you to browse through, should you wish to do so.
+The discipline of coming up with something every week or so for more than eighteen years years has also led me to discover that I really enjoy writing as a pastime in its own right.
+As a result, I've written a few novels (as part of November's National Novel Writing Month event, commonly referred to as Nanowrimo) and usually I have a bunch of short stories in various stages of development.
 You never know; one day I might even start trying to get some of them published.
 If I do, you'll hear about it on the blog.